Cooperbuilt/blog-with-cms/content/posts/2021-02-22-retro-yourself-a-case-for-daily-reviews.md

 But continuous improvement is hard.
 Habits are hard.
 What do I even improve?

-The secret to unlocking this daily continuous improvement is observation.
+Let's break down a multi-step approach you can follow to bring continuous improvement to your daily routine.

 ### A quick story of failure.

-I'll speak for myself here.
+I have a history with things like this.
 When I hear about these improvement techniques, I tend to run at them full-force.
 With continuous improvement, I did the same.
 I made a list of all the things I wanted to improve (it was long) and carried it around with me.
 I did my best to be better at every one of them.

 It didn't last, and it took me a while to figure out why.

+Looking back, I fell into a few traps:

-I wasn't working on the right things.
-I actually still haven't figured out exactly what the right things are either.
-That's O.K.
+1. I wasn't working on the right things that aligned with what I really wanted.
+2. I over-reached for my improvements, making them feel impossible.
+3. I didn't build a strong daily-review habit before I started trying continuous improvement.

 I went back to the drawing board and asked myself a question.
-How could I approach continuous improvement from first principles?
+How could I approach continuous improvement in a way that would make it last.

+I decided to break down a few principles to guide my next attempt.

 ### Starting from the Basics
 To improve is to advance towards a desired goal in some way.
-Without the goal in mind, changing habits or behaviors isn't technically improvement, it's movement (there's a big difference in a few letters there).
+Without a goal in mind, changing habits or behaviors isn't technically improvement, it's movement (there's a big difference in a few letters there).

+If you are working on things you don't truly care about, you will fall off the wagon or worse, sink time into a goal you don't actually want to hit.

-**Our first principle of continuous improvement must then be clearly defined goals.**
+This brings us to our first principle of continuous improvement:

+**Clearly define your goals**

 Improvement connotes measurement.
 It's an implicit truth in the word improvement that we have a measurement of our current ability in a thing, and we note an increase in that ability.

+This is key for perseverance.
+One great downfall of habits is a lack of measurables.
+We can't prove to ourselves long-term that the effort we are exerting is paying off.
+Without this feedback loop, we fail.

+To measure, we need a baseline.
+We need an honest assessment of where we are in relation to our goals.
+This should include all of our strengths and potential improvement areas.

-**Our second principle of continuous improvement must then be an accurate measure of our current ability to execute on our defined goals**
+This brings us to our second principle of continuous improvement:

+**Accurately measure our current ability to execute on our defined goals**

-Finally, in order to improve you must have some framework or understanding of the things that make up a successful embodiment of the goal you are striving for.
-This is critical.
-Defining a paragon of your goal gives you the chance to deconstruct what it is they do, and derive behaviors / activities / skills to work on to improve towards your goal.
+In order to improve you must have some framework or understanding what "better" looks like.
+Defining a paragon of success gives you the chance to derive behaviors / activities / skills to work on to improve towards your goal.

+This brings us to our third principle:

-**Our third principle of continuous improvement must then be a definition of what success looks like, and a breakdown of the behaviors / abilities / knowledge etc that make up that success**
+**Define what success looks like, and break down the behaviors / abilities / knowledge etc that make up that success**

+Finally, things need to be manageable.
+If your goal is to be better at coding and you tell yourself you will write code for 2 hours a day in your off-time, you will likely fail.
+It's too much of a commitment.

+Continuous improvement needs to be attainable, small changes or we will eventually be buried under the burden of keeping up with it.

 ### How to Get Started
 We have three things to figure out: our goals, our current ability level in each goal, and what makes up success in each goal.